badasswp/search-and-replace/readme.txt

 == Contribute ==

-If you'd like to contribute to the development of this plugin, you can find it on [GitHub](https://github.com/badasswp/search-replace-for-block-editor).
+If you'd like to contribute to the development of this plugin, you can find it on [GitHub](https://github.com/badasswp/search-and-replace).

+To build, clone repo and run `npm install && npm run build`